team-approx-bayes/ivon-experiments/readme.md

  This code base depends on an implementation of the IVON optimizer which is released in a separate repo ([https://github.com/team-approx-bayes/ivon](https://github.com/team-approx-bayes/ivon)) and as a pip installable package [`ivon-opt`](https://pypi.org/project/ivon-opt/).

-## Conda setup
+## Pip setup

-Here is a simple one-line command to build the conda environment:

-`conda env create --file environment.yml`

-This will create a conda environment called `ivon-experiments` with necessary dependencies.
-Especially, it will install the [`ivon-opt`](https://pypi.org/project/ivon-opt/) package which implements the IVON optimizer.
+Use the following command to install the necessary dependencies using pip:

+`pip install -r requirements.txt`

-You can inspect the yaml file [`environment.yml`](./environment.yml) to understand the config and customize the conda environment.
-By default, we use ivon-opt-0.1.1 which is the version of the IVON optimizer we used in the paper, but using newer (and optimized) versions of IVON should give comparable results.
+You can inspect the [`requirements.txt`](./requirements.txt) file to understand the dependencies and customize them as needed.
+By default, we use ivon-opt-0.1.2 which is the version of the IVON optimizer we used in the paper, but using newer (and optimized) versions of IVON should give comparable results.

 ### FFCV dependencies for ImageNet experiments